Drink Driving Solicitors & Drink Driving Defence lawyers

 - Death through careless driving whilst over the legal limit

 Charges for drink driving cases vary from a 12 month disqualification to 14 years' imprisonment.
-Speak to our motoring lawyers to gain expert advice on what penalty you could receive.
+Speak to our motoring offence lawyers to gain expert advice on what penalty you could receive.

 Additional drink driving consequences